Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Comparisons with existing mass and power estimation

 \section{Comparisons with existing mass and power estimation}

-This \rev{appendix} compares the mass and power of each subsystem estimated from the proposed model with values reported in \cite{Linne.2021, Kleinhenz.2020}.
-Table \ref{tab:cr_comparison} lists the mass and power of each subsystem estimated using the proposed model and reported in Ref.~\cite{Linne.2021}.
+This \rev{appendix} compares the mass and power of each subsystem estimated from the proposed model with values reported in \revaasecond{two past studies}~\cite{Linne.2021, Kleinhenz.2020}.
+Table \ref{tab:cr_comparison} lists the mass and power of each subsystem estimated using the proposed model and reported in Linne et al.~\cite{Linne.2021}.
 Linne et al. scaled their plant using three independent plants with each producing 3.5 t of oxygen.
-To compare with this model, we scaled a plant to produce 3.5 t of oxygen and multiplied the mass and power by three. \revb{There are large differences in the mass of the tanks.
-This is likely due to the different assumptions in the reactant recycle rate.
-In our model, only 91\% of the reactant is assumed to be recycled, whereas such an assumption is not made in Ref.~\cite{Linne.2021}.
-Ref.~\cite{Linne.2021} also modeled material transportation and size sorting subsystems in more detail than this paper, which} leads to a large mass and power difference in the materials processing and handling subsystem.
+To compare with this model, we scaled a plant to produce 3.5 t of oxygen and multiplied the mass and power by three. \revaa{There are large differences in material transporting mass.
+In this paper, we have only considered an auger-based particle size separator, while multiple longer regolith transportation systems are considered by Linne et al. The PEM stack, too, shows a large difference in mass between our estimation and \revaasecond{theirs}.
+Note that the model used by Linne et al. is unclear, and thus, further assessment of the PEM stack is required.}